-Pearce: Venables said ‘Are you f*cking sure?’ when I went to take Spain pen
+Pearce: Venables said ‘Are you f*cking sure?’ before my Spain pen

 The post-1966 history of England at major tournaments is defined by penalty shootouts, and perhaps no player sums that up better than Stuart Pearce.